Kirkburton

 Kirkburton is a village, civil parish and ward in Kirklees in West Yorkshire, England.
 It is 5 mi south-east of Huddersfield.
-Historically part of the West Riding of Yorkshire, the township comprises the villages of Kirkburton and Highburton and several hamlets, including Thunder Bridge, Thorncliffe, Storthes Hall, Burton Royd, Riley, Dogley, Common Side, Causeway Foot, Lane Head and Linfit.
-According to the 2011 census the civil parish had a population of 26,439, while the village itself had a population of 4,299.
+Historically part of the West Riding of Yorkshire, the township comprised the villages of Kirkburton and Highburton and several hamlets, including Thunder Bridge, Thorncliffe, Storthes Hall and Linfit.
+According to the 2011 census the civil parish had a population of 26,439, while the village had a population of 4,299.

 History

 The area was populated in the Iron Age when a settlement was believed to have been built on the site of the church.
 A Saxon fort is also believed to have stood on that site.
-The village is recorded in the Domesday Book as Bertone in Wachefeld.
+The village is recorded in the Domesday Book of 1086 as Bertone in Wachefeld.
 The entry reads (translated):